-The Director of Development Services has reviewed the proposed activity for compliance with the

-California Environmental Quality Act (CEQA) and has determined that the activity is not a "Project" as defined under Section 15378 of the State CEQA Guidelines because the activity consists of a governmental established fee program activity which does not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment.
+The Director of Development Services has reviewed the proposed activity for compliance with the California Environmental Quality Act (CEQA) and has determined that the activity is not a "Project" as defined under Section 15378 of the State CEQA Guidelines because the activity consists of a governmental fee deferral agreement program and/or annexation activity which does not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment.
 Therefore, pursuant to Section 15060(c)(3) of the State CEQA Guidelines, the activity is not subject to CEQA.
 Thus, no environmental review is required.
 Although environmental review is not required at this time, once the scope of potential individual projects has been defined, environmental review will be required for each project and the appropriate environmental determination will be made.